aspose-total/Aspose.Total-Products/total/en/net/conversion/mhtml-to-pptm/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render MHTML to PPTM via .NET" h2=".NET API to Export MHTML to PPTM on Windows, macOS, and Linux without using Microsoft<sup>&reg;</sup> PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for .NET is a powerful package of File Format Automation APIs that can be used to easily convert MHTML to PPTM in two simple steps.
+The first step is to use the PDF Processing API, Aspose.PDF for .NET, to transform the MHTML file format into PPTX.
+The second step is to use the Presentation Processing API, Aspose.Slides for .NET, to convert the PPTX to PPTM.

+The Aspose.Total for .NET package is a comprehensive suite of APIs that can be used to automate the process of creating, editing, and converting a variety of file formats.
+It includes APIs for working with Microsoft Office documents, PDFs, images, and more.
+The PDF Processing API, Aspose.PDF for .NET, is a powerful tool for creating, editing, and converting PDF documents.
+It can be used to convert MHTML to PPTX, as well as to create, edit, and convert other file formats.

+The Presentation Processing API, Aspose.Slides for .NET, is a powerful tool for creating, editing, and converting presentations.
+It can be used to convert PPTX to PPTM, as well as to create, edit, and convert other file formats.
+It also includes features such as text formatting, animation, and slide transitions.

-Using a package of powerful File Format Automation APIs [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can easily Render MHTML to PPTM in two simple steps.
-By using PDF Processing API [Aspose.PDF for .NET](https://products.aspose.com/pdf/net/), you can transform MHTML file format to PPTX.
-After that, by using Presentation Processing API [Aspose.Slides for .NET](https://products.aspose.com/slides/net/), you can convert PPTX to PPTM.
+Using the powerful File Format Automation APIs in the Aspose.Total for .NET package, you can easily convert MHTML to PPTM in two simple steps.
+First, use the PDF Processing API, Aspose.PDF for .NET, to transform the MHTML file format into PPTX.
+Then, use the Presentation Processing API, Aspose.Slides for .NET, to convert the PPTX to PPTM.
+This process is quick and easy, and can be used to automate the process of creating, editing, and converting a variety of file formats.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}